-The Audit Committee has appointed BDO Seidman, LLP as our independent registered public accounting firm to audit our financial statements and management's assessment of internal control over financial reporting for the fiscal year ending December 31, 2007.
-Our Board of Directors is seeking stockholder ratification of the resolution appointing BDO Seidman, LLP as our independent registered public accounting firm for the fiscal year 2007.
-BDO Seidman, LLP has served as our independent registered public accountants since we became a public company in 2003.
+On March 7, 2008, the Audit Committee approved a change in registered public accounting firms and appointed KPMG LLP as our independent registered public accounting firm to audit our financial statements and our internal control over financial reporting for the fiscal year ending December 31, 2008.
+Our Board of Directors is seeking stockholder ratification of the resolution appointing KPMG LLP as our independent registered public accounting firm for the fiscal year 2008.
+KPMG LLP replaced our former independent registered public account firm, BDO Seidman, LLP, who was dismissed by us following the filing of our Annual Report on Form 10-K for the fiscal year ended December 31, 2007.
+The decision to dismiss BDO Seidman, LLP and to select KPMG LLP was the result of a competitive process conducted by us in the ordinary course of business that commenced in December 2007.